 Parents are urged to foster punctuality.
-Students are expected in their classroom by 8:20am.
-A student is considered tardy if he/she is not in his seat when the bell rings at 8:30am.
-Students who arrive at school after 8:30am must be signed in at the office before the child goes to the classroom.
+Students are expected in their classroom by 8:15am.
+A student is considered tardy if he/she is not in their classroom by that time.
+Students who arrive at their classroom after 8:15am must sign in at the office before they can enter the classroom.